 Any request for five or more transcripts may require extra time to process.
-Transcripts are withheld until all of the student's financial obligations to the College are completed.
 Contact the Registrar's Office for additional information.

 GRADUATION

 Upon recommendation of the faculty and the approval of the Board of Trustees, an appropriate certificate, diploma, or degree will be awarded to the students who have been fully admitted to the College and have successfully completed the requirements of the academic program in which they are enrolled.
 Provisionally admitted students will not be recommended for graduation.
 A minimum of a 2.0 average and the satisfactory completion of an approved academic program of study are required for graduation.
 Transfer students wishing to graduate from this institution must earn the minimum amount of credit as outlined under Transfer of Credits to Coastal Carolina Community College.
 Any student enrolled in an associate degree, diploma, or certificate academic program who, while enrolled in that program, meets the requirements of another associate degree, diploma, or certificate program at Coastal Carolina Community College, may request the awarding of the additional degree, diploma, or certificate.
 The student does not have to file an academic program change request.